beaconny-net/interface-research-lab/README.md

 # Interface Research Lab

+Email questions or comments to: [irl@beaconny.net](mailto:irl@beaconny.net)

 ## Abstract

-This document proposes the creation a community technology education and digital fabrication lab in Beacon, NY.
+A proposal to create a community technology education and digital fabrication lab in Beacon, NY.

 ## Motivation